A1Liu/gone/README.md

 - Macros from Jai
 - Structural Polymorphism from Jai
 - Defer from Jai
-- Light conditional compilation from Odin/Jai
+- Light conditional compilation from Rust
+- Light operator overloading from Jai

 ## Goals
 The goal of this language is to make it easier to ship medium quality software.
 Thus,